graphology/graphology/specs/proposition2.md

   * Underlying implementation freedom (you want to use a FloatArray as storage, well you can).
   * Possibility to implement attributes' indexes very easily.
   * Possibility to enforce some "good practices" about specific node attributes such as checking that an edge's weight, or a node's x or y positions are correctly given as numerical values.
-* It could be possible to make edges' key optional but this create issues concerning parallel edges.
 * The keys of nodes & edges can be absolutely anything (scalar or not) and can be mutated *ad lib* without altering the structure of the graph.
 * Serialization should somewhat be fairly easy to do.
 * Once again, this implementation's rationale is very inspired by [networkx](https://networkx.github.io/).